coderefinery/python-progression/content/good-practices.md

 # Good practices and tools

 :::{objectives}
 - How does good Python code look like?
-And if you had only 30 minutes, what would you mention?
+And if we only had 30 minutes, which
+- good practices should we highlight?
-- Some of the points are insprired by the excellent [Effective Python](https://effectivepython.com/) book by Brett Slatkin.
+- Some of the points are inspired by the excellent [Effective Python](https://effectivepython.com/) book by Brett Slatkin.
 :::